 (number of graduated students as compared to the number of students who started the program)

 |PRAXIS Pass Rate

-(# of students passing the PRAXIS examination at 1st attempt)
+(number of students passing the PRAXIS examination within one year of graduation)

 Hunter College is an Equal Opportunity and Affirmative Action Institution.
 The College does not discriminate on the basis of race, color, national or ethnic origin, religion, age, sex, sexual orientation, gender identity, marital status, disability, genetic predisposition or carrier status, alienage, citizenship, military or veteran status, or status as victim of domestic violence in its student admissions, employment, access to programs, and administration of educational policies.
 Questions or concerns may be forwarded to the Office of Diversity and Compliance.

 Dean John T. Rose is the College’s Dean for Diversity and Compliance, Title IX Coordinator, and Coordinator of the Sexual Harassment Awareness and Intake Committee.

 The Office of Diversity and Compliance supports and enhances Hunter College's commitment to diversity, providing expert advice and leadership to departments, faculty and staff in their efforts to recruit and retain a diverse workforce and ensure an environment free from discrimination and harassment.